mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 <img src="{{  site.baseurl  }}/images/computer_science/stacks_queues/parentheses2.png" height="70%" width="70%">
 </center>

 Let's try a slightly tougher variation of this question.
-In [**LC 1249:** Minimum Remove to Make Valid Parentheses](https://leetcode.com/problems/minimum-remove-to-make-valid-parentheses/), rather than output a simple "yes/no" boolean for whether the string is valid, **we need to _make_ the string valid by removing the misplaced brackets.** The strings will also contain a mixture of letters and brackets, but as a minor concession, we only have to deal with parentheses.
+In [**LC 1249:** Minimum Remove to Make Valid Parentheses](https://leetcode.com/problems/minimum-remove-to-make-valid-parentheses/), rather than output a simple "yes/no" boolean for whether the string is valid, **we need to _make_ the string valid by removing the misplaced brackets.** The strings will also contain a mixture of letters and brackets, but as a minor concession, we only have to deal with curved brackets.
 In the image above, we need to remove the red brackets to make each string valid.

 Here's how we'd do it.
 At a high level, we'll move through the string, adding to the stack when we see an open bracket and removing from the stack when we see a closing bracket.
 If we encounter a closing bracket with no open bracket, we immediately remove it $-$ there's no open bracket later on that could match this closed bracket.
 Once we've gone through the string, we remove all remaining open brackets, since they had no matching closing brackets.